ljoypeterson/frontend-developer-roadmap/README.md

 - [C++ Programming by Derek Banas](https://www.youtube.com/watch?v=Rub-JsjMhWY)

 #### 3. Python
 Python is a high-level, interpreted programming language known for its simplicity, readability, and versatility.
 Created by Guido van Rossum and released in 1991, Python emphasizes ease of learning and use.
-Its features include dynamic typing, a large standard library, cross-platform compatibility, and support for both object-oriented and functional programming paradigms.
+It's features include dynamic typing, a large standard library, cross-platform compatibility, and support for both object-oriented and functional programming paradigms.
 Python is widely used in web development, data science, machine learning, automation, and more.
 It's characterized by its clean and concise syntax, making it a popular choice for beginners and experienced developers alike.
 "Hello, world!" example:

 ``` python
 print("Hello, World!")